Ruawai

-Ruawai (Ruāwai) is a small town located 30 km south of Dargaville in Northland, New Zealand.
+Ruawai is a small town located 30 km south of Dargaville in Northland, New Zealand.

 The name literally translated from Maori means 'two waters' referring to the nearby Northern Wairoa River and Kaipara Harbour.
 The township primarily serves the outlying farming area which consists mainly of cattle farming and kumara growing and the town declared itself as the Kumara capital of the world.

 The local Naumai Marae and Ngā Uri o te Kotahitanga meeting house is a traditional meeting place for Ngāti Whātua and Te Uri o Hau.

 History

 Ruawai was a location for the late 19th/early 20th century kauri gum digging trade.
 The farmer Doug Righton had a wing design patented in 1931 and during the 1950s and 1960s, he built a large glider, the Righton Big Wing, based on that patent.

 Economy

 The Ruawai flats produce a large amount of sweet potato.